Concerned about a child’s safety?

 •Where an individual may have behaved in a way that has harmed, or may harm a child

-•Where an individual has possibly committed a criminal offence against a child
+•Where an individual has possibly committed a criminal offence against or related to a child

-•Where an individual has behaved in a way that indicates he or she is unsuitable to work with children
+•Where an individual has behaved towards a child/children in a way that indicates they may pose a risk of harm to children

 It is the role of the LADO to manage and have oversight of any such allegations, regardless of the agency that the person works for.